Bonin English

-Bonin English, also known as the Bonin Islands language or Ogasawara English, is a group of English and Japanese-based creole dialects of the Bonin Islands (officially the Ogasawara Islands) south of Japan with strong Japanese influence, to the extent that it has been called a mixture of English and Japanese.
+Bonin English, also known as the Bonin Islands language or Ogasawara English, is a group of English varieties spoken on the Bonin Islands (or Ogasawara Islands) of Japan, in the country's far south.
+This includes Bonin Pidgin English, Bonin Creoloid English, and Bonin Standard English.
+Besides Bonin English, varieties of Japanese are spoken on the islands, as well as a mixed language called Osagawara Mixed Language.

 History

-The Colony of Peel Island was the first permanent settlement in the archipelago.
-Peel Island (aka Chichijima) was settled in the early nineteenth century by speakers of eighteen European and Austronesian languages, including American English and Hawaiian.
+The Colony of Peel Island was the first permanent settlement on the Bonin Islands.
+Chichijima (then called Peel Island) was settled in the early nineteenth century by speakers of various European and Austronesian languages, including American English and Hawaiian.
 This resulted in a pidgin English that became a symbol of island identity.
 Starting in the 1860s, thousands of Japanese speakers settled the islands, bringing various Japanese dialects along with them.
 During this time, the pidgin English of the islands creolized among second- and third-generation speakers.
-The islanders became bilingual, and during the early twentieth century Bonin English incorporated elements of Japanese.
-Throughout the 20th century, most islanders used Bonin English at home.
-During the US occupation of 1946-68, the so-called "Navy Generation" learned American English at school, for example developing an //l//–//r// distinction and a rhotic //r// that their parents did not have.
+The Japanese settlers set up schools and urged all islanders (most of which illiterate) to have their children attend them.
+At school, children were taught both Japanese and English, and many of the islanders became bilingual.
+Because of this, Bonin English incorporated elements of Japanese during the early twentieth century.
+Throughout the 20th century, most islanders used Bonin English at home while they used Japanese at school and work.
+During the US occupation of 1946–68, the so-called "Navy Generation" learned American English at school, for example developing an /l/–/r/ distinction and a rhotic /r/ that their parents did not have.
 At this time, Japanese residents of the islands were forced to evacuate to the mainland and were not able to return until the Bonin Islands were returned to Japan.
 After the end of the US occupation, there was an increase in Japanese language education and Japanese residents on the islands.
 Today, younger residents tend to be monolingual in a variety of Japanese closely resembling the Tokyo standard, with some learning standard English as a foreign language at school.
 A bilingual spoken dictionary was published in 2005.

 Varieties

-Tokyo Metropolitan University linguist Daniel Long has defined the below four varieties of Bonin English used by Westerners on the Bonin Islands.
+Bonin English is an umbrella term for the various varieties of English spoken on the Bonin Islands.
+Tokyo Metropolitan University linguist Daniel Long has defined the below varieties of Bonin English.
+However, as he states, these are theoretical divisions.
+In practice, these labels are points along a continuum.
+Speakers themselves do not necessarily see them as different varieties, but rather as different ways of speaking.